 Reaching your financial goals requires more than just setting a target - it's about having a clear plan to get there.

 This guide will help you figure out how to plan effectively by setting a budget and calculating how long it will take to reach your target.
-With this step-by-step approach, you'll be better prepared to map out your financial journey and stay on track.

 1. Define your goal